 1. Pre-Hire Documents

-Pre-hire documents include the employee’s resume and application, the signed offer letter or employment contract, a signed handbook acknowledgment, tax withholding forms, a signed code of conduct, and emergency contact information.
+Pre-hire documents include the employee’s resume and application, the signed offer letter or employment contract, a signed employee handbook acknowledgment, tax withholding forms, direct deposit authorization, non-disclosure agreement, and emergency contact information.

 2. Wage and Salary Information